-In this non-verbal brainteaser, students must work out which is the top view.
+In this non-verbal brainteaser, students must figure out which is the top view.
 You may like to time them to see who can work out this one the quickest…

 This visual brainteaser was spotted on a Hong Kong first-grade student admissions test, and it’s a great puzzle to encourage children to think laterally.
 Can you work it out?
 Apparently, children around the age of 6 are much more likely to solve this problem than older students and even adults.

-Finished these ten visual brainteasers with your class?
-No worries – check out some of our printable brainteaser resources that can be sent home with your students for some game-based learning at home or worked on right in the classroom:
+Finished these visual brain teasers with your class?
+Check out some of our printable brain teaser resources that can be sent home with your students for some game-based learning at home or right in the classroom:

 Or save some paper, and give these virtual brainteasers a try!
 Perfect for indoor recess or a pre-break activity, these puzzles are all built on Google Slides so kids can work on them right at the computer.
 You can even share with remote students!
 And don’t forget the 20 brainteaser task cards that get your students moving and thinking, using common classroom supplies such as crayons to solve problems.